slotThe/xmonad/tutorial.md

 You can find the names for special keys in the `EZConfig` documentation.

 I will cover setting up the screensaver later in this tutorial.

+The `unGrab` before running the `scrot -s` command tells xmonad to release its keyboard grab before `scrot -s` tries to grab the keyboard itself.
+The little `*>` operator essentially just sequences two functions, i.e. `f *> g` says

+  > first to `f` and, discarding any result that `f` may have given me,
+  > then do `g`.

+Do note that you may need to install `scrot` if you don't have it on your system already.

 What if we wanted to augment our xmonad experience just a little more?
 We already have `xmonad-contrib`, which means endless possibilities!